beargleng/beargleng.github.io/_publications/2025-05-05-mir-lmi-timing.md

   <figcaption><strong>Figure 2.</strong> (a) TC intensity evolution in idealized WRF simulations, with thin lines indicating individual experiments and thick lines indicating ensemble means for each group. (b) Boxplots of the timing difference between the maximum intensification rate and lifetime maximum intensity for each group of experiments.</figcaption>
 </figure>

 The theoretical results are further evaluated using idealized WRF simulations.
-Four sea-surface temperature conditions are used to regulate the maximum potential intensity of simulated TCs, with 10 independent experiments conducted for each group.
-The simulations show that the timing difference between MIR and LMI decreases as sea-surface temperature, and thus maximum potential intensity, increases.
+Four sea surface temperature conditions are used to regulate the maximum potential intensity (MPI) of simulated TCs, with 10 independent experiments conducted for each group.
+The simulations show that the timing difference between MIR and LMI decreases as sea surface temperature, and thus maximum potential intensity, increases.
 The simulated MIR–LMI timing difference is generally within approximately 36 hours.

 <figure>
   <img src="/images/publications/mir-lmi/fig3.png" alt="Frequency distributions of the timing difference between MIR and LMI for global tropical cyclones from 1982 to 2023" style="width:100%; max-width:850px;">
   <figcaption><strong>Figure 3.</strong> Frequency distributions of the timing difference between the maximum intensification rate and lifetime maximum intensity for global tropical cyclones during 1982–2023. (a–c) MIR timing is defined as the ending time of the intensification event. (d–f) MIR timing is defined as the midpoint time of the intensification event.</figcaption>
 </figure>

-Statistical analyses of observational best-track data show that the timing difference between MIR and LMI for global TCs during 1982–2023 is mostly within 36 hours.
+Statistical analyses of observational best-track dataset show that the timing difference between MIR and LMI for global TCs during 1982–2023 is mostly within 36 hours.
 This feature is broadly consistent across different ocean basins and TC intensity categories.
 The agreement among theoretical analysis, numerical simulations, and observations suggests that the time-dependent energetically based dynamical system effectively captures the intrinsic timing relationship between MIR and LMI.
 This intrinsic link highlights the importance of understanding the timing of MIR for interpreting TC intensity evolution.

 ---